adiman1/liveheartrate/README.md

 ## 1) Architecture Overview

-### This project uses a Lambda-like Architecture
+### This project uses a Simplified Lambda-like Architecture

-This project implements a real time heart rate monitoring pipeline using a simplified **Lambda Architecture** pattern.

 Lambda Architecture is a data-processing design that combines:
 - **Batch processing**: handle and store large volume data